Can My Employer Enforce a Non-Compete Against Me in Florida?

 Contact a Florida Employment Lawyer

 While an employer may be able to enforce a non-compete clause as long as it has a legitimate business interest as a reason for enforcement, you may have defenses.
-Similarly, if you have been asked to sign a non-compete agreement or other restrictive covenant, it is wise to consult with an employment attorney prior to signing.
-An experienced employment law attorney in Florida can help.
-Contact Scott Wagner and Associates, P.A. today for more information.
+Similarly, if you have been asked to sign a non-compete agreement or other restrictive covenant, it is wise to consult with an employment lawyer prior to signing.
+An experienced employment law lawyer in Florida can help.
+Contact Scott • Wagner and Associates today for more information.